subhrendu1987/AssignmentCopyChecker/README.md

 mkdir results; mkdir codebase;

 * COPY ALL FOLDERS WITH NAME AS ROLL NO IN REPO.
 FOLDER CONTENT MUST BE EITHER ".c/.cpp/.h/.cpp" FILE.
+* Add the assignments in the `/home/dick/AssignmentCopyChecker/Assignment/repo` and keep a copy of the same in `/home/plagcheck/CSE.206L-2020/<Course_SectionNameSpecificDIrectory`

 * RUN FOLLOWING COMMANDS <br>
 	* `bash check_cpp.sh`<br>